zephinzer/pipelyne/README.md

 # Pipelyne
 A theoretical experiment to enable writing a CI/CD pipeline in good ol' JavaScript.

+> "Atwood would be proud"

 ## Benefits

-1. Being able to run your pipeline locally
+1. Run your pipeline locally
-2. Enables DevOps as a culture by lowering learning curve (no more `bash`)
-3. Removes system differences by using Node (no more *'it works on my machine!'*)
+2. Involve developers by using their favourite language
+3. Run JavaScript instead of Bash
+4. Distribute your pipeline
+5. Write once, export for multiple CI runners

 ## Scope